kevinheavey/solana-bankrun/docs/tutorial/README.md

 The program name used in this parameter must match the filename without the `.so` extension.

-Here's an example using a [simple program](https://github.com/solana-labs/solana-program-library/tree/bd216c8103cd8eb9f5f32e742973e7afb52f3b81/examples/rust/logging) from the Solana monorepo that just does some logging:
+Here's an example using a [simple program](https://github.com/solana-labs/solana-program-library/tree/bd216c8103cd8eb9f5f32e742973e7afb52f3b81/examples/rust/logging) from the Solana Program Library that just does some logging:

 <<< @/tests/testSplLogging.ts